Using lateral dispersion to optimise microfluidic trap array efficiency: Materials and methods

 Therefore, $\underline{v}$ corresponds to the depth-averaged velocity field in-plane (in 2D).
-As boundary conditions, uniform pressures are applied on the inlet $p_{in} =100 $ Pa and outlet $p_{out} =0 $ Pa boundaries.
+As boundary conditions, uniform pressures were applied on the inlet $p_{in} =100 $ Pa and outlet $p_{out} =0 $ Pa boundaries.
 On the PDMS walls, the viscous fluid-solid interaction forces a zero fluid velocity $\underline{v} = \underline{0}$.
 First, equations \ref{eq_stokes_incomp}, \ref{eq_ssa} and the latter boundary conditions are numerically solved to calculate the stationary flow $\underline{v}$.
 To do so, these equations are translated into a mixed weak formulation and are discretised in space by applying the Finite-Element Method (FEM) with linear Lagrange interpolation functions for both pressure and velocity fields.
-For more information see supplementary section \ref{sec_SI_FEM}. \\ We study a dispersion of polystyrene (PS) particles of diameter $D_p = 5$ µm and of concentration $ C_p = 10^6$ mL$^{-1}$.
-This concentration is sufficiently small that particles do not modify the viscosity of the suspending fluid and leads to a typical distance between particles about $62$ µm which allows neglecting particle interactions.
+For more information see supplementary section \ref{sec_SI_FEM}. \\ We study a dispersion of polystyrene (PS) particles of diameter $D_p = 5$ µm and of concentration $ C_p = 10^6$ ml$^{-1}$.
+This concentration is sufficiently small that particles do not modify the viscosity of the suspending fluid and leads to a typical distance between particles about $62$ µm which allows to neglect particle-particle interactions.
 Furthermore, the particles diffusion coefficient is about $8.7 \ 10$$^{-14}$ m$^2$ s$^{-1}$ which makes particle diffusion negligible with respect to particle convection.
-Despite a low Reynolds number, the Lifto-Diffusif number is ${\cal N} = \frac{27\pi V^2\rho R_p^4}{2k_b T h} \sim 30$, thus, lift forces are non-negligible in our flow conditions \cite{Mottin2021Nov}.
-However, the corresponding maximal depletion thickness at the outlet of the chamber is $\delta = \sqrt{\frac{R_p \rho L }{W h^2 \mu}} \sim 1.3 $ µm which is small compared the particle size of $5$ µm, such deviations will thus be disregarded in the following.
-The PS particles density of $1.05$ g ml$^{-1}$ is very close to the carrier fluid one, thus particle sedimentation will be also disregarded.
-As the Reynolds number is low and that the particles are three times smaller than the channel height, we make the assumption that the particle center of mass trajectories are similar to the carrier fluid streamlines (neglected size).
-Their equation of motion is obtained considering a purely advective transport:
+Despite a low Reynolds number, the Lifto-Diffusif number was ${\cal N} = \frac{27\pi V^2\rho R_p^4}{2k_b T h} \sim 30$, thus, lift forces are non-negligible in our flow conditions \cite{Mottin2021Nov}.
+However, the corresponding maximal depletion thickness at the outlet of the chamber is $\delta = \sqrt{\frac{R_p \rho L }{W h^2 \mu}} \sim 1.3 $ µm which is small compared the particle size of $5$ µm, such deviations is thus disregarded in the following.
+The PS particles density of $1.05$ g ml$^{-1}$ is very close to the carrier fluid one, thus particle sedimentation is also disregarded.
+As the Reynolds number is low and the particles are three times smaller than the channel height, we make the assumption that the particle center of mass trajectories were similar to the carrier fluid streamlines (neglected size).
+The particles equation of motion is obtained considering a purely advective transport:

 where $\underline{r}$ is the particle position.
 When a particle enters into a trap, it is artificially stopped at a stop boundary in each trap (pink boundaries Figure \ref{fig_geom}).
 Experimentally, it is impossible to perfectly control the particle initial positions at the inlet.
 Therefore, we try to sweep the most possible every positions on the inlet by regularly placing $ N_p = 200 \ (\approx 2 \times \, \rm{number \ of \ traps}$) particles on the inlet boundary.
 Equation \ref{PFD_point} is discretised in time and integrated using an implicit generalised-alpha numerical scheme.